e271828e/Flight.jl/prototypes/kernel/README.md

   post-transition value, and only then does a sampled consumer's `g` read it — one test, and the wrong order costs the full pre-reset value, orders of magnitude outside its tolerance.
+- **`t*` is an observation, and the stamp proves it.** A handler reads `t` from its bundle, so a stamping handler is the direct observable: a localized firing lands within `localization_tol` of the true crossing — exactly, on a trajectory the cubic Hermite reproduces; at `O(h⁴)` on the rotor — and at the *holding endpoint* of the final bracket, never before the crossing.
+The trajectory-level counterpart is the discarding reset: `Bouncer`'s period is exact under localization where boundary-resolution firings would accumulate a full overshoot per reset, while `Sawtooth`'s carrying handler shows the complement — its boundary states are firing-resolution-invariant, so the boundary recursion stays its exact reference.
+- **The θ = 0 validation discriminates the edge's cause, before any interpolant cost.** A slot write between runs is the frame-top epoch seam: the re-measured σ₀ holds under the frame's own `u`, so the edge is the drain's, no in-frame crossing exists, and the event falls through to fire at the frame top *exactly* — the indexed grid time, no budget spent, nothing warned.
+The gate idiom's `Bool` flip is the same story.
+And a crossing landing on the grid point itself degenerates the other way: every interior trial is not-holding, the localization is discarded, and the firing is bitwise the boundary-detected one.
+- **Multiple crossings fire earliest-first, and ties need no decision.** Each triggered event is root-found, the boundary fires at the minimum `t*`, and the later crossing simply does not hold there — it re-triggers on the remainder against a fresh interpolant.
+A tie is one localization: both edges stand at the shared `t*` and fire inside that one boundary's iteration, which a budget of 1 proves by not warning.
+- **The budget counts `t*` boundaries, and exhaustion degrades.** Per segment, root-finding runs are structurally bounded at one per declared event; the segment count is what chattering inflates, so `localization_budget` prices exactly that.
+The relaxer spends 8 localizations in one frame, warns `ChatteringBudget` once — naming the event and the count — and its next crossing fires at the frame top: boundary granularity for that frame alone, the remainder having already completed.
+- **Ticks are never due at `t*`.** The `t*` boundary is the off-tick §10.6 sequence — projection, the full iteration, priors settled — and nothing
+  else: a sampled consumer beside a localized event accumulates only frame-top samples, where a spurious tick would have added the mid-frame value.
+  Discrete cells ZOH-hold through the trials for the increment-3 reason: the interior sweep the trials run has no discrete entries to gate.

 **The store bundle is in, and with it the *plural* in "per-eltype stores".**
 The bench that settled the representation (D-162) measured exactly one buffer;